-Ground Cover Vines Helps Prevent Soil Erosion
+Ground Cover Vines

-Vines that have thick fiber roots and are planted close together are perfect for keeping soil in tact and work well when planted in steep hill sides or even near eroding soil near ponds.
-State and highway departments spend thousands of dollars on concrete and other means of prevention when vines can be used and they are not only pleasing to the eye but work well and are much more cost efficient.
+Vines that have thick fiber roots and are planted close together are perfect for keeping soil intact and work well when planted in steep hillsides or even near eroding soil near ponds.
+State and highway departments spend thousands of dollars on concrete and other means of prevention when vines can be used, and they are not only pleasing to the eye but work well and are much more cost efficient.

 Plant vines on steep slopes also for a nice landscaping without all the fuss and care.
-They are thick and dense and work well when used in places where lawn mowers are a problem to use and looks great without maintenance.
+They are thick and dense and work well when used in places where lawn mowers are a problem to use and look great without maintenance.

 Find ground cover vines at TN Nursery